Skip to content

 if msg is None:

-safety_rated=True and protocol="fsoe" are the load-bearing claims here.
-If your policy uses safety-rated predicates and the bus drops to an untrusted channel, the cloud will deny on attestation grounds (clause require-attested-safety-bus in the reference policy).
+safetyRated: true and protocol: "fsoe" are the load-bearing claims.
+If your policy requires safety-rated input and the bus drops to an untrusted channel (or returns unavailable), the cloud denies on attestation grounds.

 Verifying the token#